-Not only that, but studies suggest lack of sleep can disrupt hormone function, making you more likely to overeat – not to mention you’ll be too tired to hit the gym!
+Not only that, but studies suggest lack of sleep can disrupt hormone function, making you more likely to overeat – not too mention you’ll be too tired to hit the gym!
 (2)

 Aim to switch your laptop, phone or TV off or simply place them out of sight an hour before bed to give yourself enough time to completely unwind.
 Setting a regular bedtime can also help to programme your brain and internal body clock to get used to a set routine.

 A great way to stay motivated and to increase your chances of sticking to your new lifestyle changes is to monitor the impact that it is having on your overall health.
-Our best-selling tests, the Well Man UltraVit and Well Woman UltraVit can provide you with a comprehensive check of your current health and covers key markers for cholesterol, organ function and diabetes.
+Our best-selling tests, the Well Man UltraVit and Well Woman UltraVit can provide you with a comprehensive check of your current health and covers the key health markers for blood, liver, kidney, diabetes.

 Murphy, M. (2018).
 Neuroscience Explains Why You Need To Write Down Your Goals If You Actually Want To Achieve Them. [online] Forbes.com.
 Available at: https://www.forbes.com/sites/markmurphy/2018/04/15/neuroscience-explains-why-you-need-to-write-down-your-goals-if-you-actually-want-to-achieve-them/#781948437905 [Accessed 29 Aug.
 2019].